gumlet/wordpress-video-plugin/README.md

 > * Responsive video embeds or use custom dimensions
 > * CDN delivery by AWS CloudFront (215+ locations)

-This is the plugin you ever need for securing videos!
+This is the plugin you ever need to secure videos!

 Installation Guide for Dynamic Watermark
 ----------------------------------------

-1. Enable the dymanic watermark and set the visual configuration in the player settings options on Video CMS.
+1. Enable the dynamic watermark and set the visual configuration in the player settings options on Video CMS.
 Visit [https://dashboard.gumlet.com/video/manage?tab=edit_player](https://dashboard.gumlet.com/video/manage?tab=edit_player)

-2. Select options (name, email, user_id) from the Gumlet WordPress plugin settings and save to show them over the video.
+2. Select options (name, email, user_id) from the Gumlet WordPress plugin settings and save them to show them over the video.

-3. Use Gumlet shortcode to embed videos anywhere across WordPress website.
+3. Use Gumlet shortcode to embed videos anywhere across the WordPress website.

 4. Sample shortcode to use - `[gumlet id=653f6137411da17d32e574a5]`

-5. Define the width, height of the Embed inside the shortcode - `[gumlet id=653f6137411da17d32e574a5 width=800 height=600]`
+5. Define the width and height of the Embed inside the shortcode - `[gumlet id=653f6137411da17d32e574a5 width=800 height=600]`